-For patients with type 2 diabetes and CKD, the selection of specific agents may depend on comorbidity and CKD stage.
-SGLT2 inhibitors may be more useful for patients at high risk of CKD progression (i.e., with albuminuria or a history of documented eGFR loss) (Fig. 9.3) because they appear to have large beneficial effects on CKD incidence.
-The 2022 guideline recommended use of SGLT2 inhibitors empagliflozin and dapagliflozin with eGFR 25-45 mL/min/1.73 m2 for kidney/heart failure outcomes (as approved by the FDA).
-Empagliflozin can be started with eGFR >30 mL/ min/1.73 m2 (though pivotal trials for each included participants with eGFR ≥30 mL/min/1.73 m2 and demonstrated benefit in subgroups with low eGFR)

-(29,30,91).
-Canagliflozin is approved to be started down to eGFR levels of 30 mL/min/1.73 m2.
-However, for patients with type 2 diabetes and diabetic kidney disease, use of an SGLT2 inhibitor in patients with eGFR ≥20 mL/min/1.73 m2 and UACR ≥200 mg/g creatinine is recommended to reduce CKD progression and cardiovascular events.
-This an A-level recommendation.
-This is a change in eGFR from previous recommendations that suggested an eGFR level >25 mL/min/1.73 m2.
+For people with type 2 diabetes and CKD, the selection of specific agents may depend on comorbidity and CKD stage.
+SGLT2 inhibitors may be more useful for individuals at high risk of CKD progression (i.e., with albuminuria or a history of documented eGFR loss) (Fig. 9.3) due to an apparent large beneficial effect on CKD incidence.
+However, for people with type 2 diabetes and diabetic kidney disease, use of an SGLT2 inhibitor in individuals with eGFR $\geq$ 20 mL/min/1.73 m and UACR ≥200 mg/g creatinine is recommended to reduce CKD progression and cardiovascular events.
+This is a change in eGFR from previous recommendations that suggested an eGFR level >25 mL/min/1.73 m.
 The reason for the lower limit of eGFR is as follows.
-The major clinical trials for SGLT2 inhibitors that showed benefit for patients with diabetic kidney disease are CREDENCE and DAPA-CKD (27,117).
-CREDENCE enrollment criteria included eGFR >30 mL/min/1.73 m2 and UACR >300 mg/g.
-DAPA-CKD enrolled patients with eGFR >25 mL/ min/1.73 m2 and UACR >200 mg/g.
-Analyses from the EMPEROR heart failure trials (Empagliflozin Outcome Trial in Patients With Chronic Heart Failure With Preserved Ejection Fraction [EMPEROR-Preserved] enrolled 5,998 participants [118], and Empagliflozin Outcome Trial in Patients With Chronic Heart Failure and a Reduced Ejection Fraction [EMPEROR-Reduced] enrolled 3,730 participants [119]; enrollment criteria included eGFR >60 mL/min/1.73 m2, but efficacy was seen at eGFR >20 mL/min/1.73 m2 in people with heart failure) as well as subgroup analyses from DAPA-CKD (120) suggest that SGLT2 inhibitors are safe and effective at eGFR levels of >20 mL/min/1.73 m2.
-Hence, the new recommendation is to use SGLT2 inhibitors in patients with eGFR as low as 20 mL/min/1.73 m2.
-In addition, SGLT2 inhibitors appear to be safe and effective in nonalbuminuric patients.
-The EMPA-KIDNEY (The Study of Heart and Kidney Protection With Empagliflozin) trial (NCT03594110) was stopped early due to effectiveness of the study medication.
-The data have not been published, but the study enrolled 6,609 participants and enrolled normoalbuminuric participants.
-The preliminary reports are that the drug was safe and effective even in the absence of albuminuria.
-In addition, Dapagliflozin Effect on Cardiovascular Events-Thrombosis in Myocardial Infarction 58 (DECLARE-TIMI 58) suggested effectiveness in participants with normal urine albumin levels (121).
-Hence, the American Diabetes Association is recommending the following at a B level for now: for patients with type 2 diabetes and diabetic kidney disease, use of an SGLT2 inhibitor is recommended to reduce CKD progression and cardiovascular events in patients with an eGFR \geq 20 mL/min/1.73 m2 and urine albumin ranging from normal to 200 mg/g creatinine.
-Some GLP-1 RAs require dose adjustment for reduced eGFR (the majority-liraglutide, dulaglutide, semaglutide-do not require it).
+The major clinical trials for SGLT2 inhibitors that showed benefit for people with diabetic kidney disease are CREDENCE and DAPA-CKD (28,105).
+CREDENCE enrollment criteria included an eGFR >30 mL/min/ $1.73 \text{ m}^2$ and UACR > 300 mg/g (28,105).
+DAPA-CKD enrolled individuals with eGFR >25 mL/min/1.73 m and UACR >200 mg/g.
+Subgroup analyses from DAPA-CKD (109) and analyses from the EMPEROR heart failure trials suggest that SGLT2 inhibitors are safe and effective at eGFR levels of >20 mL/min/1.73 m.
+The Empagliflozin Outcome Trial in Patients With Chronic Heart Failure With Preserved Ejection Fraction (EMPEROR-Preserved) enrolled 5,998 participants (110), and the Empagliflozin Outcome Trial in Patients With Chronic Heart Failure and a Reduced Ejection Fraction (EMPEROR-Reduced) enrolled 3,730 participants (111); enrollment criteria included eGFR >60 mL/min/1.73 m, but efficacy was seen at eGFR >20 mL/min/ 1.73 m in people with heart failure.
+Hence, the new recommendation is to use SGLT2 inhibitors in individuals with eGFR as low as 20 mL/min/1.73 m.
+In addition, the DECLARE-TIMI 58 trial suggested effectiveness in participants with normal urinary albumin levels (112).
+In sum, for people with type 2 diabetes and diabetic kidney disease, use of an SGLT2 inhibitor is recommended to reduce CKD progression and cardiovascular events in people with an eGFR ≥20 mL/min/ $1.73 \, \text{m}^2$ .